 If vaginal dryness is negatively affecting your sexual wellness, call or click online to schedule an appointment with Dr. Barnthouse today.

 Stress urinary incontinence is an embarrassing women’s health issue that can keep you from doing things you love.
-OB/GYN Michael J. Barnthouse, MD, can diagnose and treat women with urinary incontinence at his practice, serving Johnson County, Kansas, and the greater Kansas City, Missouri, area.
+GYN Michael J. Barnthouse, MD, can diagnose and treat women with urinary incontinence at his practice, serving Johnson County, Kansas, and the greater Kansas City, Missouri, area.
 If stress incontinence is affecting your quality of life, call Dr. Barnthouse’s office or schedule an appointment online today.